agile-radio-lab/Sequence_Generator_Analyzer/readme.md

 For documentation: open [This Link](http://localhost:8000/docs)

 ## Front-End
-if node is installed, inside the front-end directory run:
+if npm is installed, inside the front-end directory run:
 Install depandencies:
 ```bash
 npm i